nickabattista/IB2d/README.txt

 If you use the code for research, please cite the following papers:
 [1] N.A.
 Battista, W.C.
 Strickland, L.A.
 Miller, IB2d a Python and MATLAB implementation of the immersed boundary method, Bioinspir.
 Biomim.
 12(3):036003 (2017)
 [2] N.A.
 Battista, A.J.
 Baird, L.A.
 Miller, A Mathematical Model and MATLAB Code for Muscle-Fluid-Structure Simulations, Integr.
 Comp.
 Biol.
 55 (2015), 901-911.
+[3] N.A.
+Battista, W.C.
+Strickland, A. Barrett, L.A.
+Miller, IB2d Reloaded: a more powerful Python and MATLAB implementation of the immersed boundary method, arXiv:1707.06928 (2017)

 This code is capable of creating Lagrangian Structures using:
  	1. Springs